 5. The Cuddler Bug

-If your dog likes to sleep with you, then you’ve got yourself a cuddler.
+If your dog likes to sleep with you, you’ve got a cuddler.
 Most dogs find it comforting to sleep with their owners.
 They might sleep just next to you or on you.
-It doesn’t matter, they want to sleep with you any way possible.
+It doesn’t matter, they want to sleep with you in any way possible.
+Simply adorable!

 Meaning: It is a sure sign of love, bond, and affection.
 Your dog wants to be close to you.
 Its world practically revolves around you.
 These types of dogs are affectionate and loving and will be there for you whenever you need them.